John Glenn: Legacy

 Glenn's public life and legacy began when he received his first ticker-tape parade for breaking the transcontinental airspeed record.
 As a senator, he used his military background to write legislation to reduce nuclear proliferation.
 He also focused on reducing government waste.
-Buzz Aldrin wrote that Glenn's Friendship 7 flight, "... helped to galvanize the country's will and resolution to surmount significant technical challenges of human spaceflight."
+Buzz Aldrin wrote that Glenn's Friendship 7 flight "... helped to galvanize the country's will and resolution to surmount significant technical challenges of human spaceflight."

 President Barack Obama said, "With John's passing, our nation has lost an icon and Michelle and I have lost a friend.
 John spent his life breaking barriers, from defending our freedom as a decorated Marine Corps fighter pilot in World War II and Korea, to setting a transcontinental speed record, to becoming, at age 77, the oldest human to touch the stars."
-Obama issued a presidential proclamation on December 9, 2016, ordering the US flag to be flown at half-staff in Glenn's memory.
+Obama issued a presidential proclamation on December 9, 2016, ordering the U.S. flag to be flown at half-staff in Glenn's memory.
 NASA administrator Charles Bolden said: "Senator Glenn's legacy is one of risk and accomplishment, of history created and duty to country carried out under great pressure with the whole world watching".